-The following resources include curricula on pollinators and pollinator conservation suitable for K-12 students.
+The following resources include a sampling of curricula on pollinators and pollinator conservation suitable for K-12 students.
 Please let us know about other useful programs and curricula and we’ll add them to this list.

 A local elementary school curricula about all pollinators, with an emphasis on butterflies.